What is an echocardiogram?

 Pericarditis.
 An inflammation or infection of the sac that surrounds the heart.

-can compress the heart muscle causing symptoms of feeling dizzy, lightheaded, or a dangerous drop in blood pressure.
+can cause symptoms of feeling dizzy, lightheaded, or a dangerous drop in blood pressure.

 birth, or may occur form trauma, or after a heart attack.
 These defects occur in the